jkomoros/boardgame/TUTORIAL.md

 #### Stacks and Components

-As you can see, stacks of cards are represented by type `MutableStack`, `MutableSizedStack`, or `MergedStack`.
+As you can see, stacks of cards are represented by type `Stack`, `SizedStack`, or `MergedStack`.
 These are all different related types of a notion called a Stack.

 Stacks contain 0 or more **Components**.
 Components are anything in a game that can move around: cards, meeples, resource tokens, dice, etc. Each game type defines a complete enumeration of all components included in their game in something called a **ComponentChest**.
 We'll get back to that later in the tutorial.